eurostat/eurostat-map.js/README.md

 ### For choropleth maps

 A [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) shows areas **colored or patterned** in proportion to a statistical variable.
-These maps should be used to show *intensive* statistical variables such as proportions, ratios, densities, rates of change, percentages, etc. Here is [an example](https://bl.ocks.org/jgaffuri/0d6e1b1c6f9e1297829f38b9c37737fe) with color value, [another](https://bl.ocks.org/jgaffuri/raw/e10d3e5540bbf89ee572030f1b13b8e6) with a diverging color scheme, and [a last one](https://bl.ocks.org/jgaffuri/raw/c8b99b207bb80a923bf1fd19f5d6de7e/) with a texture pattern.
+These maps should be used to show *intensive* statistical variables such as proportions, ratios, densities, rates of change, percentages, etc. Here is [an example](https://eurostat.github.io/eurostat-map.js/examples/population-density.html) with color value (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/population-density.html)), [another](https://eurostat.github.io/eurostat-map.js/examples/population-change.html) with a diverging color scheme (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/population-change.html)), and [a last one](https://eurostat.github.io/eurostat-map.js/examples/population-dot-density.html) with a texture pattern (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/population-dot-density.html)).

 To create a choropleth map, use ``let map = eurostatmap.map( "ch" );``.
 The following parameters specific to this type of map can then be considered: